CNES/demcompare/README.md

 **Demcompare** has several characteristics:

-* Provides a wide variety of standard metrics and allows one to classify the statistics.
 * Works whether or not the two DEMs share common format projection system, planimetric resolution, and altimetric unit.
 * Performs the coregistration based on the Nuth & Kääb universal coregistration method.
 * Offers two coregistration modes to choose which of both DEMs is to be adapted during coregistration.
+* Provides a wide variety of standard metrics which can be classified.
 * Classifies the stats by slope ranges by default, but one can provide any other data to classify the stats.

 ## Install